 Abe’s three-pronged approach, dubbed "Abenomics," combines fiscal expansion, monetary easing, and structural reform.
 Its immediate goal is to boost domestic demand and gross domestic product (GDP) growth while raising inflation to 2 percent.
-Abe’s structural policies aim to improve the country’s prospects by increasing competition, reforming labor markets, and cementing trade partnerships.
+Abe’s structural policies aim to improve the country’s prospects by increasing competition, reforming labor markets, and expanding trade partnerships.

 What is Abenomics?